 The end points of the electron's path are located on equipotentials, space-like surfaces, and the action minimum is not equal to zero as in classical theory, but to Planck's constant h.
 The action $S[\phi_i(t)]$ is a functional, a function of the values of coordinates on the discrete boundaries of the space-time surfaces $R_2$ and $R_1$ which are in turn functions of the continuous space-time variables of the fields within the surface.
-The boundaries of the fields are uniquely fixed by the volume $d^3x$ and the time interval $t_2$ - $t_1$ .
-The field model given by 7) describes one-half cycle of an atomic clock, or photon emission, as opposed to the particle model 5) which describes a complete clock cycle, the excitation and decay of an electron between ticks of a clock.
-Clocks vary their rates in Minkowski space due to gravitational acceleration between the discrete events $t_2$ and $t_1$ , and kinematically with respect to the continuous propagation of the fields $(\phi_i,\phi{i,\mu})$ .
-This fully relativistic model of energy flow explains both the continuous flow of energy in time and also its localization in time as a concentration of field, the photon.
-Because it is formulated with a time variable that is symmetrical with space the absorption and emission of energy can be described as a continuous four-dimensional flow.
+The boundaries of the fields are uniquely fixed four-dimensionally by the volume $d^3x$ and the time interval $t_2$ - $t_1$ .
+The field model given by 6) describes one cycle of fields, or photon emission, as opposed to the particle model 5) which describes one full clock cycle, the excitation and decay of an electron.
+Two field cycles, excitation and decay, equal one clock cycle.
+Evaluating 6), we obtain $E\tau$ =h.